Joseph Hayes (author)

+Joseph Hayes (August 2, 1918 – September 11, 2006) was an American playwright, novelist and screenwriter born in Indianapolis, Indiana.

+Early life

-Joseph Hayes (August 2, 1918 – September 11, 2006) was an American playwright, novelist and screenwriter born in Indianapolis, Indiana, the son of Harold Joseph, a furniture dealer, and Pearl M. Arnold Hayes.
-Hayes entered a Benedictine monastery at the age of thirteen, attending St. Meinrad Seminary High School in southern Indiana for two years, though graduated from Arsenal Technical High School in Indianapolis in 1936.
-He married Marrijane Johnston in 1938 and they had three children: Daniel, Gregory, Jason.
-Hayes studied at Indiana University, along with his wife, from 1938–1941.
+The son of Harold Joseph, a furniture dealer, and Pearl M. Arnold Hayes, Hayes entered a Benedictine monastery at the age of thirteen, attending St. Meinrad Seminary High School in southern Indiana for two years.
+He instead graduated from Arsenal Technical High School in Indianapolis in 1936.
+He married Marrijane Johnston in 1938 and they had three children: Gregory, Jason, and Daniel.
+Hayes studied at Indiana University, along with his wife, from 1938 to 1941.

+Stage plays

 In 1949, his play, "Leaf and Bough", was performed on Broadway.
-In 1954, he wrote the novel The Desperate Hours, his most successful work.
-In an interview in 1987, Hayes said of the novel that his main influence was "desperation": "I wrote it in six weeks, working 16 to 17 hours a day."
-Regarding the home invasion that occurred in the novel, he said it "was the most dramatic thing I could think of that would relate to the most people.”